gravityforms/gravityformscli/readme.txt

 == ChangeLog ==

+= 1.3.1 =
+- Added support for using `--version=beta` with the `wp gf install` and `wp gf update` commands.
+Add-On beta releases are not currently supported.

 = 1.3 =
 - Fixed an error occurring when using the `wp gf form notification create` command.